tobixen/thrash-protect/README.rst

 Simple solution
 ---------------

-The reason why the box becomes completely thrashed is typically that the time spent on actually doing useful work the time spent on context switches spends all available resources on context switches; it's not much smart to spend seconds on context switching and then let the application run for milliseconds until the next context switch.
+The reason why the box becomes completely thrashed is typically that several seconds is spent on context switches for each millisecond the processes actually can do useful work.
 By stopping rogue processes for seconds rather than switching it out for milliseconds, things will still work despite the thrashing.

 This script will be checking the pswpin and pswpout variables in /proc/vmstat on configurable intervals to detect thrashing.
 The